Impact One Night Only (2019)

 One Night Only is a series of professional wrestling events held by Impact Wrestling in 2019 and streaming on their Global Wrestling Network service.
-2019 was the final year of the One Night Only series as it would be retired and succeeded by the Impact Plus Monthly Specials, seen on GWN's own successor, Impact Plus.
+It was also the final year of the One Night Only series as it would be retired and succeeded by the Impact Plus Monthly Specials, seen on GWN's own successor, Impact Plus.

-New Beginnings
+New beginnings

 One Night Only: New Beginnings was a professional wrestling event produced by Impact Wrestling in conjunction with Pennsylvania Premiere Wrestling to be released exclusively on Global Wrestling Network.

 Clash in the Bluegrass

 One Night Only: Clash in the Bluegrass was a professional wrestling event produced by Impact Wrestling in conjunction with Ohio Valley Wrestling to be released exclusively on Global Wrestling Network.